braydentang1/US-to-CAD-Exchange-Rate-Forecasting/README.md

 ## Introduction:

-An attempt to forecast the US to CAD Exchange Rate- Inspired by a school project
+An attempt to forecast the US to CAD Exchange Rate.

 One can view a Shiny app [here,](https://braydentang1.shinyapps.io/excaus_forecast/) that summarizes the results of this repository.